Natural Affection at Jermyn Street Theatre

 Victoria Johnstone’s naturalistic set is a credit to the production.
 It’s convincing, accessible and clever.
 Grace Wessels direction is unfortunately clunky – characters ending up in front of one another too early, to get a good “stage slap” in.
 Donnie’s murderous tantrum at the end all happens on the floor behind the kitchen counter so the audience strains to get a better look to no avail – though it is worth noting that Adriana Maestranzi’s Young Woman does die a very good, convincing death.
 Wessels has teased an emotionally connected line between her cast members that celebrates itself on stage and beams between scenes.

 A good production that will only grow in its run as the story and the cast allow it to breathe.
 Some directional tweaking will only support its already strong sense of urgency and truth.

-Natural Affection is at Jermyn Street Theatre until 9th August 2014, for further information or to book visit here.
+Natural Affection is at Jermyn Street Theatre until 9th August 2014.
+For further information or to book visit the theatre’s website here.